snowmantw/sstreaming-pagelets/README.md

 About cache:

 Server may use cache to prevent read files everytime.

+I'm also considering to put whole single-page-application in user's browser by using `localStorage`.
+This tech can help us manage this "application" like ordinary applications in OS.

+We can even use version number to control the application's "updating" mechanism.
+In the first response to the client, a tiny script should check server's version and decide whether the application in `localStorage` should be updated or not.